Stateful Token Reduction for Long-Video Hybrid VLMs: Introduction

 \section{Introduction}

-Video-based VLMs are moving toward long-horizon video understanding tasks.
-However, long videos produce a large number of visual tokens, making inference expensive, especially during prefilling.
-Prior work shows that many tokens are redundant and can be pruned or merged, yet aggressive reduction often degrades accuracy, particularly when pruning happens early and cannot be revisited later in the network. \cite{chen2024imageworth12tokens,zhang2025sparsevlmvisualtokensparsification,xing2024pyramiddrop}.
-This becomes more challenging for long-context videos, where token relevance can shift across layers and over time \cite{zhang2025beyond,wang2025metok,zhang2025flexselect}.
+Video-based vision--language models (VLMs) are moving toward long-horizon video understanding tasks.
+However, long-video VLMs process thousands of visual tokens, making inference expensive, especially during prefilling.
+Prior work shows that many tokens are redundant and can be pruned or merged, but aggressive reduction often degrades accuracy, particularly when applied early, where errors cannot be corrected in later layers \cite{chen2024imageworth12tokens,zhang2025sparsevlmvisualtokensparsification,xing2024pyramiddrop}.
+This becomes more challenging for long videos, where token relevance varies across depth and time \cite{zhang2025beyond,wang2025metok,zhang2025flexselect}.

-Existing methods include query-aware pruning based on language–vision relevance \cite{chen2024imageworth12tokens,zhang2025sparsevlmvisualtokensparsification}, token merging that aggregates redundant tokens \cite{hyun2025multi}, and long-video token reduction that targets temporal redundancy \cite{zhang2025flexselect,zhang2025dyntok,wang2025metok}.
-However, these approaches are primarily designed for Transformer-only models and provide limited guidance on how to score and schedule token reduction inside non-attention blocks, which are central to hybrid architectures.

-In this work, we study \textbf{token reduction for Mamba–Transformer hybrid video VLMs}, where a substantial fraction of layers are state-space (Mamba) blocks rather than only attention blocks \cite{nvidia2025nvidianemotronnano2,nvidia2025nvidianemotronnanov2}.
-Because hybrid architectures propagate information differently across depth, we compare token reduction behavior in hybrid and Transformer models using two properties: (1) \textbf{sparsity}, i.e., how many tokens capture most of the query-relevant information, and (2) \textbf{importance stability}, i.e., whether token importance rankings persist across layers.
-While importance is often sparse within a layer, we find that the set of important tokens changes across layers (weak cross-layer correlation), making agressive early proning unreliable, especially in hybrid models.

-This analysis also highlights that the same pruning strategy can affect architectures differently.
-In Transformers, pruning is closer to dropping: once a token is removed, its contribution is permanently unavailable to subsequent layers \cite{xing2024pyramiddrop}.
-In contrast, hybrid models maintain a recurrent latent state in Mamba blocks that aggregates information over time \cite{gu2024mamba}.
-As a result, token reduction in hybrids can behave more like compression: even after token removal, a summary of earlier information can persist in the state, alleviating information loss.
-Motivated by this, we propose a \textbf{progressive low-to-high reduction schedule} that preserves more tokens in early layers (when importance is unstable and state accumulation is limited) and prunes more aggressively later.
-This design is related to progressive dropping \cite{xing2024pyramiddrop} and token merging \cite{hyun2025multi}, but is specifically motivated by hybrid depth dynamics and state-space memory.

-To support progressive reduction in hybrid models, we introduce a \textbf{query-conditioned token scoring method} for both attention and Mamba layers.
-For attention layers, we compute token importance using standard text-to-vision attention \cite{zhang2025flexselect,wang2025metok}.
-For Mamba layers, we derive an implicit-attention proxy from the unrolled selective-scan update to estimate query-conditioned token scores, enabling token reduction inside non-attention blocks.